rcrowther/django-img/README.md

         etc.

 ### Attributes
 Subclasses accept some attributes.
+Note that some of these settings are radical alterations to a model class.
+To be sure a model setting will take effect, it is best to migrate the class.

 An expanded version of the above,

     from image.models import AbstractImage, AbstractReform